Bananapoco/game-theory-ai/README.md

-# Game Theory AI: The Lore-Sifting MatPat Research Terminal
+# Game Theory AI: MatPat Research Terminal

-An AI-powered research terminal that creates theories of your favorite games with enthusiasm, analysis, and dramatic twists based on a certain popular youtuber...
+Create theories of your favorite games with (based on a certain popular youtuber...)

-## Key Features
-- **Neural Persona Engine**: Custom-engineered prompt that emulates MatPat's style
-- **Streaming Terminal UI**: A high-performance, real-time response stream and "typewriter" animation that handles natural punctuation pauses.
-- **LLM Integration**: Optimized for the latest OpenAI models (GPT-5.2) using streaming completions and token management.
-- **Regenerative Output**: Built-in state management allows users to instantly re-roll theories for different results.

 ## Tech Stack